jwu142/Capstone-Project-2019/ml.md

 ---
 layout: page
-title: Data Visualization
+title: Machine Learning
-subtitle: Python, Tableau, Flourish
+subtitle: Python
 ---

 <div class="main-explain-area jumbotron">
-  <p>This capstone project is primally focused on data visualization based on python, tableau, and flourish.
-The motivation for this project is to apply the data visualization skills we have learned in class onto a real-world data set. </p>
+  <p>The secondary motivation of this project is uses a machine learning approach to analyze the wildfire data to predict the causes of wildfires.
+Core models are Random Forest, Neural Network, and Supoort Vector Machine(SVM).  </p>
 </div>